g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

         It is memeable, and ripe for the dirtbag left (see the [dubious Chapo](https://www.vg247.com/how-the-last-living-soviet-video-game-developers-recruited-chapo-trap-house-for-disco-elysium) voiceovers in the original cut).
 But it is less simple than that, you have to work to make it that simple, ignore 90% of the game.
     </li>
     <li class="footnote" id="fn:4">
-        His blanket amnesia means that Harry has to learn literally everything about Elysium from his own name up to the political superstructure. "<a href="https://en.wiktionary.org/wiki/disco#Latin">discō</a>” is Latin for "I learn" (as in <i>discovery</i>).
+        His blanket amnesia means that Harry has to learn literally everything about Elysium from his own name up to the political superstructure.<br><br>"<a href="https://en.wiktionary.org/wiki/disco#Latin">discō</a>” is Latin for "I learn" (as in <i>discovery</i>).
 Detectives do disco.
+Harry rediscovers Elysium with us.
     </li>
     <li class="footnote" id="fn:5">
         A trivial gloss of this would read as "causality" instead, path dependence.
 But this robs the pale of its weird psychological ("dialectical materialist") features.
 Psychology and history causes the pale, which causes nothingness.